-01. Did the traffic analysis incorporate all projects contained in the current version of the fiscally constrained RTP which are within the study area or along major transportation corridors connectin the study area with adjacent jurisdictions?
-XES (provide the regional plan referenced and the page number of the traffic study where relevan projects are identified) All programmed and planned projects are listed on page 23 of the traffic study.
-NO (provide comments below) Click here to provide comments.
+01. Did the traffic analysis incorporate all projects contained in the current version of the fiscally constrained RTP which are within the study area or along major transportation corridors connecting the study area with adjacent jurisdictions? oxtimes YES (provide the regional plan referenced and the page number of the traffic study where relevant projects are identified) The planned and programmed projects list can be found on page 13 of the traffic study. ☐ NO (provide comments below) Click here to provide comments.
 REGIONAL NETWORKS 02.
-Will the development site be directly served by any roadways identified as Regional Thoroughfares A Regional Thoroughfare is a major transportation corridor that serves multiple ways of traveling, including walking, bicycling, driving, and riding transit.
+Will the development site be directly served by any roadways identified as Regional Thoroughfares A Regional Thereughfare is a major transportation corridor that corres multiple ways of traveling

+A Regional Thoroughfare is a major transportation corridor that serves multiple ways of traveling, including walking, bicycling, driving, and riding transit.
 It connects people and goods to important places in metropolitan Atlanta.
 A Regional Thoroughfare's operations should be managed through application of special traffic control strategies and suitable land development guidelines in order to maintain travel efficiency, reliability, and safety for all users.
 In light of the special function that Regional Thoroughfares serve in supporting cross-regional and interjurisdictional mobility and access, the network receives priority consideration for infrastructure investment in the Metro Atlanta region.
 Any access points between the development and a Regional Thoroughfare, combined with the development's on-site circulation patterns, must be designed with the goal of preserving the highest possible level of capacity and safety for all users of the roadway.
-No No YES (identify the roadways and existing/proposed access points) None of the site driveways are on roadways identified as Regional Thoroughfares